 Have you jumped on the mixer tap bandwagon yet?
-It’s very likely that you have, especially if your home has all of the other mod-cons of the past decade or more.
+You have likely, especially if your home has all the other mod-cons of the past decade or more.
 Firstly, they’re modern, trendy and slick – which is always a winner.
-But it’s really the convenience and simplicity that makes the difference, as a mixer tap cleverly does away with the need for separate hot and cold taps and blends both together in the styling of your choice.
-But today, we’re not really going to talk about the popularity of this modern plumbing phenomenon, but rather: How does a mixer tap work?
+But the convenience and simplicity make the difference, as a mixer tap cleverly does away with the need for separate hot and cold taps and blends together in your choice’s styling.
+Today, we’re not going to talk about the popularity of this modern plumbing phenomenon, but rather, how does a mixer tap work?

-It’s one of the questions we get asked the most by the more inquisitive of our clients, and for good reason – it was a major plumbing breakthrough to blend the hot and cold water sources into a single plumbing fixture that gives the user the easiest possible way to get that temperature just right.
+It’s one of the questions we get asked the most by the more curious of our clients, and for a good reason – it was a significant plumbing breakthrough to blend the hot and cold water sources into a single plumbing fixture that gives the user the easiest possible way to get that temperature just right.

 How do mixer taps work?
-To answer that question most easily, let’s take a quick look at a more general question: How do taps work?
+To answer that question most easily, let’s look at a more general question: How do taps work?

 - The tap is attached to the mains water pipe